 The main entrance to the new station will be accessed off the Harrow Manorway flyover, with a wide `Toucan’ signalised crossing allowing pedestrians and cyclists to cross the busy road onto the station forecourt.
 New cycle lanes and footways on Harrow Manorway will provide improved access for passengers.
 The existing bus shelter will be refurbished and turned into a large cycle shelter for cycle commuters.
 New bus shelters, designed to match the station building, will be built on both sides of the road to accommodate the anticipated large numbers of bus passengers.
 The station forecourt and footways will be paved in grey granite sympathetic to the new station and existing flyover structure.
 The forecourt will have seats and real- time train information to allow the space to function as an out door waiting area.

 Lifts, ramps and steps will provide access to the upper level allowing pedestrians to cross the railway at any time of day or night.
 Felixstowe Road will continue to provide vehicle access to the station with a new taxi rank, drop-off bays and short stay parking bays along the kerb sides.
 Raised crossing areas will help to create pedestrian priorities and manage traffic speeds.
 Yorkstone paving, setts, trees and seats will provide a village character to the area.
-A new informal public space, defined by a low wall and planting, with seats, play boulders, trees, shrubs and cycle stands will be created in front of the parade of shops on Chantry Close.
+A new informal public space, defined by a low wall and planting, with seats, trees, shrubs and cycle stands will be created in front of the parade of shops on Chantry Close.

 In Gayton Road a similar village character with pedestrian priorities will be developed.
 Several new trees will be planted to compliment the retained trees and enhance the wooded nature of the neighbourhood.
 The existing bus stop will be retained under the flyover providing direct bus access to the southern entrance.
 Seats will be scattered throughout the area to provide places to rest and socialize and further develop the village character.